wludh/womenandtech/coding101/coding101.md

 ![gif of Roz and Sabrina high-fiving](gifs/high_five.gif)

+### Saving your code

+We'll be running all of our code in the repl interpreter, and saving our programs to repl.
+But a Python script looks the same whether it's on repl or on your computer: it's a plain-text file of commands in Python, with a filename that ends in `.py`.
+In repl, you can create a new file by clicking on the "New file" button and giving your file a name.

+### Try it out

+Create a separate Python script called `hello.py` with the code we wrote above.

 ## Variables and data types

 Printing is great, but it's only going to get you so far.
 You're probably going to want to save and manipulate information--names, ages, favorite animals, secrets, weaknesses, and so on.
 We save information to variables.
 To create a variable in Python, all you have to do is give it a name and declare its value using an equals sign.